 Amazon India and Flipkart have big sales multiple times a year.
-Apart from flat discounts, these e-commerce websites also offer bank-specific discounts, exchange offers, and no cost EMI scheme, among others.
+Apart from flat discounts, these e-commerce websites also offer bank-specific discounts, exchange offers, and 0 cost EMI scheme, among others.
 While the first two are self-explanatory, the no cost EMI requires a little bit of understanding.

-The no cost EMI basically means you don’t have to pay the whole amount up front, instead you can pay small amounts over the next few months.
+The 0 cost EMI basically means you don’t have to pay the whole amount up front, instead you can pay small amounts over the next few months.
 It’s assumed that No Cost EMI means there is no interest involved.
 However, that’s not true and here we will cover everything you need to know about no cost EMI and whether you should opt for it or not.

 What is no cost EMI?